drblue9001/blockchain-backpack/website/part1.md

 Why do it this way?
 We want a general interface for flexible usage within contracts, and we'll show an example in part 2 which conditionally puts some attributes on an item.
 An actual production ready version of this system would also include a QuickImportItem() so that an item would be built with a single transaction.

 (An earlier version had a helper QuickImportItem() method which took two arrays of attribute defindexes and attribute values.
-I developed this prototype with a pre-alpha compiler, and said compiler broke for a while passing arrays to contracts.
+I developed this proof of concept with a pre-alpha compiler, and said compiler broke for a while passing arrays to contracts.
 This has since been fixed, but it wasn't necessary for the prototype so I left it out.)

 ### User commands